danasf/LEDProtestSign/README.md

 ------------

 * Some LEDs might be wired a bit differently.
 Take a look at the initialization params in `Adafruit_NeoMatrix()` if you're having trouble!
+* If you're using APA102 and you want to use Hardware SPI omit the CLOCK and DATA pins from your `Adafruit_DotStarMatrix()` constructor.
 * Add a bluetooth to serial dongle, wifi, or cellular connectivity and modify the code to remotely control the display.

 Other LED Sign Ideas